 Kissing balls aren’t just for the holiday season although I do love a beautiful ball of fresh Christmas greens during Christmas time.
-Today I’m sharing a spring/summer version in this DIY peony kissing balls post that are not only easy to make but add a fun puff of florals into your home for the spring and summer months.
+Today I’m sharing a spring/summer version in this DIY peony kissing balls post that is not only easy to make but adds a fun puff of florals into your home for the spring and summer months.

 Historically these decorative little flower balls date back to the middle ages when villagers would create ball-shaped ornaments made of twine and evergreen branches.
 In the center, they would place a clay figure of an infant representing baby Jesus.
-Today I’m putting a floral spin on this timeless home decor piece by using faux peony’s instead of evergreen branches, mistletoe and pinecones.
+Today I’m putting a floral spin on this timeless home decor piece by using faux peonies instead of evergreen branches, mistletoe, and pinecones.

-For this design I took a quick trip to Joann’s for a few supplies.
-I bought what are called “peony bushes” these have several peony blooms on one stem instead of just a single bloom.
-Faux peony’s come in a variety of colors and locally here in Massachusetts the best place to find them are at Joann’s, Hobby Lobby and Michael’s stores.
+For this design, I took a quick trip to Joann’s for a few supplies.
+I bought what is called “peony bushes.”
+These have several peony blooms on one stem instead of just a single bloom.
+Faux peony’s come in a variety of colors and locally here in Massachusetts the best place to find them is at Joann’s, Hobby Lobby, and Michael’s stores.

 I had envisioned these floral balls to be hanging from our bay window so I knew each would need to be a fairly small kissing ball.
-For this window display I made 7 kissing balls in total, the entire ball measures 7″ across each made from 5 floral heads.
+For this window display, I made 7 kissing balls in total, the entire ball measures 7″ across – each is made from 5 floral heads.

 *This post includes affiliate links, for more info on affiliate links visit here

 Note: These supplies will make 7 – 7″ peony balls.
 Make adjustments for more or less peony balls.
 This project requires a curtain rod for hanging.